marsbar-toolbox/marsbar/marsbar/doc/source/faq.rst

 How is the FIR (or PSTH) calculated?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MarsBaR and SPM2 use FIR models to calculate the PSTH (peri-stimulus
+MarsBaR and SPM use FIR models to calculate the PSTH (peri-stimulus time
-time histogram).
-By default, the FIR models have a time bin of one
+histogram).
+By default, the FIR models have a time bin of one TR.
+Let us
-TR.
-Let us imagine your TR is one second, as is your FIR time-bin.
+imagine your TR is one second, as is your FIR time-bin.
+You can then
-You can then think of the FIR as calculating the best estimate of the
+think of the FIR as calculating the best estimate of the signal 0
-signal 0 seconds, 1 seconds, 2 seconds after the event has occurred,
+seconds, 1 seconds, 2 seconds after the event has occurred, and after
-and after adjusting for other effects in the model.
+adjusting for other effects in the model.

 As this is just a very similar approach to averaging, there is no
 constraint that the signal should be at zero at 0 seconds.
 Just for